Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Abstract

 \section{Abstract}

-Diffusion-based super-resolution can synthesize rich details, but models trained on synthetic paired data often fail on real-world LR images due to distribution shifts.
-We propose \textbf{Bird-SR}, a \textbf{bi}directional \textbf{r}eward-guided \textbf{d}iffusion framework that formulates super-resolution as trajectory-level preference optimization via reward feedback learning (ReFL), jointly leveraging synthetic LR–HR pairs and real-world LR images.
+Powered by multimodal text-to-image priors, diffusion-based super-resolution excels at synthesizing intricate details; however, models trained on synthetic low-resolution (LR) and high-resolution (HR) image pairs often degrade when applied to real-world LR images due to significant distribution shifts.
+We propose \textbf{Bird-SR}, a \textbf{bi}directional \textbf{r}eward-guided \textbf{d}iffusion framework that formulates super-resolution as trajectory-level preference optimization via reward feedback learning (ReFL), jointly leveraging synthetic LR-HR pairs and real-world LR images.
 For structural fidelity easily affected in ReFL, the model is directly optimized on synthetic pairs at early diffusion steps, which also facilitates structure preservation for real-world inputs under smaller distribution gap in structure levels.
-For perceptual enhancement, quality-guided rewards are applied at later sampling steps to both synthetic and real LR images.
-To mitigate reward hacking, the rewards for synthetic results are formulated in a relative advantage space bounded by their clean counterparts, while real-world optimization is regularized via a semantic alignment constraint.
-Furthermore, to balance structural and perceptual learning, we adopt a dynamic fidelity–perception weighting strategy that emphasizes structure preservation at early stages and progressively shifts focus toward perceptual optimization at later diffusion steps.
+For perceptual enhancement, quality-guided rewards are applied to both synthetic and real LR images at the later trajectory phase.
+To mitigate reward hacking, the rewards for synthetic results are formulated in a relative advantage space bounded by their ground-truth counterparts, while real-world optimization is regularized via a semantic alignment constraint.
+Furthermore, to balance structural and perceptual learning, we introduce a dynamic fidelity-perception weighting strategy that emphasizes structure preservation at early stages and progressively shifts focus toward perceptual optimization at later diffusion steps.
 Extensive experiments on real-world SR benchmarks demonstrate that Bird-SR consistently outperforms state-of-the-art methods in perceptual quality while preserving structural consistency, validating its effectiveness for real-world super-resolution.
+Our code can be obtained at \url{https://github.com/fanzh03/Bird-SR}.